jamesw98/simple-grader/README.md

 ========== Running test: test_basic ==========

-Error Line #5
+Error Line #5 -10 points
--10 points
+Input:    reverse cat
 Expected: cat reversed is: "tac"
 Received: cat reversed is: "cat"

-Error Line #9
+Error Line #9 -10 points
--10 points
+Input:    occurenceof A attack
-Expected: "A" occures 0 times in "attack"
+Expected: "A" occurs 0 times in "attack"
-Received: "A" occures 1 times in "attack"
+Received: "A" occurs 1 times in "attack"

-Error Line #10
+Error Line #10 -10 points
--10 points
+Input:    occurenceof a attack
-Expected: "a" occures 2 times in "attack"
+Expected: "a" occurs 2 times in "attack"
-Received: "a" occures 3 times in "attack"
+Received: "a" occurs 3 times in "attack"

 Your score: 80/110
 Your percent: 72.73%